HorizonRobotics/alf/docs/async_training.md

 <img src="images/throughput.jpg" width="600" height="200" />

 In the above, K=32.
 The EPSs for the three settings are 32/10=3.2, 32/9=3.6, 32/6=5.3, respectively.
 Even though EPS=K/T doesn’t explicitly depend on N, T might be affected by KN because the rollout time of each actor depends on the computational resource constraints (e.g., CPU/GPU, data bandwidth, etc).
-As N increases, T might decrease due to resource competition.
+As N increases, T might also increase due to resource competition.

 In our PPO experiments, EPS can be a highly effective indicator of the convergence speed: we would expect the algorithm to converge faster if EPS is higher.